Invisalign® problem issues and disadvantages.

 The limitation mentioned above about closing large spaces with Invisalign® may be an issue for your case even if your teeth are severely crowded.

-That's because your treatment plan may involve the extraction of some teeth, as a way of creating space into which your remaining crowded teeth can be realigned.
-Here's an animation that shows how this technique is used.
+That’s because your treatment plan may involve the extraction of some teeth, as a way of creating space into which your remaining crowded teeth can be realigned.
+Here’s an animation Extraction case. that shows how this technique is used.
 (Examples of how other basic orthodontic techniques are used with Invisalign® are illustrated too.)

 2) Teeth and dental issues that may interfere with having Invisalign® treatment.